 The PD model gives PD at customer level, 12 months ahead.
-At the end of 2022 there is no lifetime PD model integrated, but the Parent Bank is in the process of introducing one.
+At the end of 2023 there is no lifetime PD model integrated.

 When calculating the expected credit loss over the lifetime of the commitment, it is the probability of default over the same lifetime that should be used.
 A methodology has been developed to estimate PD over a commitment's lifetime.
 This is based on breaking lifetime down into separate years and estimating PD for each year ahead of time.